-I work at the intersection of computer science and economics, with a focus on solving practical problems using stochastic optimization and machine learning.
+I work at the intersection of machine learning and economics, with a focus on designing incentives that promote "good" participation in complex systems.

 I am co-founder and Chief Scientist at Arthur, where we develop and deploy enterprise-grade AI systems.
 I'm also a tenured professor of Computer Science at the University of Maryland, with a joint appointment in the University of Maryland Institute for Advanced Computer Studies (UMIACS).
 I hold a PhD in computer science from Carnegie Mellon.
 At Maryland, I am also formally affiliated with the Applied Mathematics & Statistics, and Scientific Computation (AMSC) program, the Human-Computer Interaction Laboratory (HCIL), and the Maryland Transportation Institute (MTI).

 You can read more about Arthur in this Wired article.
 If you're interested in building scalable monitoring solutions for AI systems, get in touch; we're hiring!
 I also actively advise, and more recently invest in, startups; I have a soft spot for UMD- and CMU-founded firms.
 An example is GovShop, which provides market intelligence to public sector buyers and suppliers.
 And, a while ago, I built the earliest allocation and pricing products at Optimized Markets.